Welcome to the Premier Website for Professional Business Analysis

 • Thirdly, as a result, the wise manager, therefore, writes the funding request and its business case with an eye on both sets of decision criteria.

-See the article Budget for in-depth coverage of CAPEX and OPEX budgeting.
+For in-depth coverage of CAPEX and OPEX budgeting, see the article:

 Clicky